toon23/m8fsto/README.md

  * `broken-search` : Find songs with missing samples
  * `bundle` : Bundling a song (without a M8)
  * `prune-bundle` : Remove unused extra sample from a bundled song.
+ * `mv`: move a file or folder, rewriting all song files using the moved samples to point to the new location.

 ## Examples